simonw/s3-credentials/README.md

 There is also a suite of integration tests in `tests/test_integration.py` which DO make API calls to AWS, using credentials from your environment variables or `~/.aws/credentials` file.

 These tests are skipped by default.
-If you have AWS configured with an account that has permission to run `s3-credentials` (create users, roles, buckets etc) you can run these tests using:
+If you have AWS configured with an account that has permission to run the actions required by `s3-credentials` (create users, roles, buckets etc) you can run these tests using:

     pytest --integration